FP-Leo/PersonalCProjects/README.md

 All things seen here written by me.
 I try my best to avoid taking code from internet, and instead focus on original solutions to problems I encounter.
+Some algorithms took an hour or two to solve, while there are those that took atleast a month to solve.

 ## License